dankraus/padawan360/README.md

 _**The dome spins in the wrong direction when I move the dome control stick!**_

 Flip the leads to the dome motor.
 There is no positive and negative.
 Orient your controls from the perspective of the droid.
-Stand behind the droid so that pressing left on the stick makes the dome spin left and right on the stick makes the some spin right.
+Stand behind the droid so that pressing on the stick makes the dome spin left and right on the stick makes the some spin right.

 _**The left analog stick is centered but the dome still spins!**_